Gustxxl/7zUpdater/README.md

+# PowerShell Script: Install and Auto-Update 7-Zip to the Latest Version

 ### To use the script, enter this command in powershell an administrator
 ```powershell
 irm "https://raw.githubusercontent.com/Gustxxl/7zUpdater/refs/heads/main/7zUpdater.ps1" | iex
 ```

-# PowerShell Script: Auto-Update 7-Zip to the Latest Version

 ### Overview: